The Story Behind the Application - Micro-project 1

 As this project is now three years old, the packages referenced and related code aren’t current.
 They are using previous(now deprecated) sdks/apis.
 I believe that they are fine to share still though as this is about the process of development and not showing the current way of making this specific functionality work.
 The code has been updated to the latest SDKs in the current codebase.

 I decided to use WinForms to create a small application that I would use initially for uploading the new files to blob storage.
 While setting up the UI and the event handling of a WinForms app can mostly be done via the UI provided in Visual Studio, I’m not familiar with how asynchronicity works in WinForms events.
-As this fact isn’t critical to the functioning of the application and I didn’t want to deep dive or get sidetracked by trying to learn that and the fact that the SDK’s all provide asynchronous methods, I call each method in a synchronous fashion by appending .ConfigureAwait(false).GetAwaiter().GetResult() to the end of each invocation that returns a Task.
+As this fact isn’t critical to the functioning of the application and I didn’t want to deep dive or get sidetracked by trying to learn that and the fact that the SDK’s all provide asynchronous methods, I call each method in a synchronous fashion by appending .ConfigureAwait(false).GetAwaiter().GetResult()

 I could’ve put all of the asynchronous code in one method and would’ve only had to have done the above once, but I just wanted it working, so I didn’t do any method extraction, but used one long method instead.
 The relevant code looked as follows: